 You Don't Have to Figure This Out Alone

-If your life just changed and you need coverage, don't let the 60-day clock run out.
+If your circumstances changed and you need coverage, confirm the applicable enrollment deadline and documentation promptly.

 Start Here Call (863) 640-3102David Huff is a licensed health insurance broker in Lakeland, FL (License #W371813, NPN 18213932), specializing in ACA Marketplace plans and Medicare.
 Lakeland Health Insurance serves individuals, families, and Medicare-eligible clients across Polk County and the state of Florida.

 This article is for informational purposes only and does not constitute legal or tax advice.
 Special Enrollment Period rules and qualifying life events are governed by CMS and may change.
 Documentation requirements vary.
-Subsidy eligibility depends on household size, projected income, and other factors.
-Premium amounts shown are examples and will vary by age, plan, carrier, and rating area.
-Plans and carrier availability are subject to change.
-Visit Healthcare.gov for current SEP rules and enrollment.
+Premium tax credit eligibility depends on household size, projected income, access to other coverage, and other factors.
+Plan costs and availability vary by age, plan, carrier, rating area, and plan year.
+Visit HealthCare.gov for current SEP rules and enrollment.